greglan/greglan.github.io/pages/security/cryptography/introduction.md

  160-bit digest usually rendered in 40-character hexadecimal.
 Often used for certificate exchanges in SSL, but because of recently discovered flaws, is being deprecated for that purpose

-## Perfect secrecy [2]
-* Captures the idea that an attacker doesn't learn anything from the ciphertext
-* Hypothesis: the message space is the cipher space and the length of the message is known to the attacker
-*

-## Cryptanalysis
-* Kerckhoff's principle: the security of the cipher should rely only on the key, and not on the secrecy of the cipher.
-* If we want a good cryptanalysis to be done on the cipher, we have to publish it so that we can perform the most comprehensive cryptanalysis.
-### Key recovery
-Security is always defined relative to the two following questions:
-* What are the opponent's capabilities ?
-* What are the goals of the adversary ?
-One of them is key recovery, according to Kerchoff's principle

-* Security game $$KR-PAS_E(A)$$ with $$A$$ adversary.
-  The normal person generates a key $$K^* \leftarrow Kg$$ The adversary wins the game if the guessed key $$R$$ of $$A$$ is equal to $$K$$

-  KR-OKCA/KR-1KCA: Key recovery against One Time Known ciphertext Attack
-* KR-1KPA: Key recovery against known Plaintext Attack
-* KR-AKCA is stronger than KR-PAS, because if we have the first one, we have the other
-* The One-Time pad is not KR-AKPA secure, because if we have both the message and the ciphertext, then we have the key
-* KR-ACPA: Key recovery against one time chosen plaintext attack

-### Black box models [1, p11]
-#### Passive techniques
-* Ciphertext only attacks.
-Very low chances of a successful cryptanalysis
-* Known plaintext attacks.
-Example of vulnerable ciphers: PKZIP, XOR

-#### Active attacks
-* Chosen plaintext attacks: the attacker can encrypt at will
-* Chosen cipher text attacks: the attacker can both encrypt and decrypt at will

-### Grey box models [1, p12]
-* Assume access to the cipher's implementation
-* Side channel: source of information that depends on the implementation of the ciphers (time, power consumption, noise...)
-* Side channel attacks: non-invasive.
-Don't alter the operation of the cipher
-* Invasive attacks: more advanced and powerful.
-Requires special equipment (laser fault injections, chip reversing...)

 ## Resources and references
 * [1] *Jean-Philippe Aumasson*, Serious Cryptography